opendoor/pggen/README.md

      invoked in `go:generate` directives.
   - `github.com/opendoor/pggen/gen` is the back end for the `github.com/opendoor/pggen/cmd/pggen` tool.
-All the command line flags exposed by the command line tool have corrisponding fields in the `Config` struct exposed by this package, so pggen can be used as a library as well as a command line tool.
+All the command line flags exposed by the command line tool have corresponding fields in the `Config` struct exposed by this package, so pggen can be used as a library as well as a command line tool.
   - `github.com/opendoor/pggen` and its subpackages (besides `cmd` and `gen`)